widdix/learn-appsync/lab03-dynamodb-write/README.md

 1. Open the AWS Management Console.
 1. Switch to the AppSync service.
 1. Select your API.
-1. Select *Queries* from the sub navigation.
+1. Select *Queries* from the sub-navigation.

 Execute the following query to vote for the service `ec2`.